-How Long Does a Sump Pump Last
+How Long Does A Sump Pump Last On Average?

 Like other appliances and equipment in your home, your sump pump won’t last forever.
 Averaging about 10 years, you might not notice your sump pump has malfunctioned until it has stopped working.
 And once it does, water damage to your home and the belongings within it can follow closely behind.